PartyDAO/party-protocol/docs/crowdfund.md

 ### BuyCrowdfund

+`BuyCrowdfund` wins if an allowed actor successfully calls `buy()` before the crowdfund expires.

+Who can call `buy()` is determined by `onlyHostCanBuy` and if the crowdfund uses a gatekeeper.
+If `onlyHostCanBuy`, then only a host can call it.
+If the crowdfund uses a gatekeeper, then only contributors may call it.
+The former case takes precedent over the latter, meaning if both are true then only the host can call it.

-`BuyCrowdfund` wins if _anyone_ successfully calls `buy()` before the crowdfund expires.
-The `buy()` function will perform an arbitrary call with value (up to `maximumPrice`) to attempt to acquire the predetermined NFT.
+The `buy()` function will perform an arbitrary call with value of ETH (up to `maximumPrice`) to attempt to acquire the predetermined NFT.
 The NFT must be held by the party after the arbitrary call successfully returns.
 It will then proceed with creating a governance Party.

 ### CollectionBuyCrowdfund

 `CollectionBuyCrowdfund` wins if a _host_ successfully calls `buy()` before the crowdfund expires.
 The `buy()` function will perform an arbitrary call with value (up to `maximumPrice`) to attempt to acquire _any_ NFT token ID from the predetermined ERC721.
 The NFT must be held by the party after the arbitrary call successfully returns.
-It will then proceed with creating a governance Party.
+It will then proceed with creating a governance Party, unless the NFT was acquired for free (or "gifted").
+In this case, it will refund all contributors for their original contribution amounts and declare a loss.

 ### AuctionCrowdfund

 `AuctionCrowdfund` requires more steps and active intervention than the other crowdfunds because it needs to interact with auctions.

+While the crowdfund is Active, only allowed parties can call `bid()` to bid on the auction the crowdfund was started around.

+Who can call `bid()` is determined by `onlyHostCanBid` and if the crowdfund uses a gatekeeper.
+If `onlyHostCanBid`, then only a host can call it.
+If the crowdfund uses a gatekeeper, then only contributors may call it.
+The former case takes precedent over the latter, meaning if both are true then only the host can call it.

-While the crowdfund is Active, anyone can, and should, call `bid()` to bid on the auction the crowdfund was started around.
-The amount to bid will be the minimum winning amount determined by the Market Wrapper being used.
+For each `bid()` call, the amount to bid will be the minimum winning amount determined by the Market Wrapper being used.
 Only up to `maximumBid` ETH will ever be used in a bid.
 The crowdfund contract will `delegatecall` into the Market Wrapper to perform the bid, so it is important that a crowdfund only uses trusted Market Wrappers.

 After the auction has ended, someone must call `finalize()`, regardless of whether the crowdfund has placed a bid or not.
 This will settle the auction (if necessary), possibly returning bidded ETH to the party or acquiring the auctioned NFT.
 It is possible to call `finalize()` even after the crowdfund has Expired and the crowdfund may even still win in this scenario.
 If the NFT was acquired, it will then proceed with creating a governance party.